jasperan/f1-telemetry-oracle/articles/connecting_telemetry_with_jet.md

 # Connecting F1 2021 Telemetry with Oracle JET

-In this article, we're going to talk about how to use telemetry data from the F1 2021 videogame developed by Codemasters, and display this data in real time using Oracle JET.
+In this article, we're going to talk about how to use telemetry data from F1 2021, a videogame developed by Codemasters and display this data in real time using Oracle JET.

 # Introduction

 Oracle JET (JavaScript Extension Toolkit) is a technology developed by Oracle that acts as an extension of commands for developing both mobile applications and browser-based user interfaces with ease.
 It's targeted for JavaScript developers working on client-side applications.
 By packaging several open-source JavaScript libraries together with Oracle JavaScript libraries, it makes building applications very simple and efficient; and we also have the advantage of an easier interaction with other Oracle productrs and services (especially Oracle Cloud Infrastructure services).

-From the videogame, we're able to extract telemetry data using the in-game's telemetry features.
+From the videogame, we're able to extract telemetry data using in-game's telemetry features.
 This includes packets of the following types:
 - Motion data
 - Session data
 - Lap data